mohammad-sefid/mohammad-sefid.github.io/index.md

 </div>

-## Research Interests

-- Integrated Sensing and Communication (ISAC)
-- Reconfigurable Intelligent Surfaces (RIS)
-- Cooperative Non-Orthogonal-Multiple-Access (C-NOMA)
-- Simultaneous Wireless Information and Power transfer (SWIPT)
-- Deep Reinforcement Learning (DRL) optimization algorithms

 <h2 id="publications">Publications</h2>

-IRS-Assisted Cooperative NOMA with SWIPT in ISAC Systems: A Comparison of Half-Duplex and Full- Duplex Modes.
+- IRS-Assisted Cooperative NOMA with SWIPT in ISAC Systems: A Comparison of Half-Duplex and Full- Duplex Modes.
 [In progress]

 <h2 id="teaching">Teaching</h2>